moov-io/ach/README.md

 ```

 ### In-Browser ACH File Parser
 Using our [in-browser utility](http://oss.moov.io/ach/), you can instantly convert ACH files into JSON.
 Either paste in ACH file content directly or choose a file from your local machine.
 This tool is particulary useful if you're handling sensitive PII or want perform some quick tests, as operations are fully client-side with nothing stored in memory.
-We plan to support bidirectional conversion in the near future.

 ### SDKs